Presenting WindowsIdentityHelper

 public static extern bool LogonUser( /* other parameters */, out IntPtr userTokenHandle);

-The easiest way to avoid memory leaks is to implement a custom SafeHandle:
+The easiest way to avoid memory leaks is to implement a custom SafeHandle

 public class SafeTokenHandle : SafeHandleZeroOrMinusOneIsInvalid